The Importance of Leadership in Military History: How Great Commanders Shaped the World

 • Strengths: Your team’s capabilities

-• Weaknesses: Areas for improvement
+• Weaknesses: Areas needing improvement

 • Opportunities: Potential advantages

-• Threats: Possible obstacles or enemy actions
+• Threats: Possible challenges or actions from the enemy

 Adaptability and Decision-Making